: ResearcherID : ORCID : member profile

 Multijunction SCs featuring multiple combined cells are extremely efficient, but they have not been widely adopted due to restrictive manufacturing costs.
-Our HVPE and smart stack technologies realize the low-cost manufacturing of multijunction SCs at an unprecedented level worldwide.
-We will further refine these technologies and bring them to practical implementations.
+Our Hydride Vapor Phase Epitaxy (HVPE) and smart stack technologies realize the low-cost manufacturing of multijunction SCs at an unprecedented level worldwide.
+We will further refine these technologies and introduce practical implementations.

 Thermoelectrics and Thermal Management Team

 Technologies for optimal heat control still have a way to go compared to electricity.
 This area is promising from both academic and engineering perspectives.
 Thermal energy often goes to waste and is released to the environment unused.
 We are one of the few research teams in the world conducting a wide range of research on thermoelectric energy conversion technologies to produce electricity from this “Mottainai” unused heat.
 By fully utilizing heat, we will help promote the efficient use of energy.

 Our team is called the FINDER Team (Fundamentals of Ionic Devices Research Team).
 Our expertise is in clarifying the behavior of ions and electrons through electron microscopy and related technologies.
 We have cordial relationships with other research teams going back even before GZR's establishment, through the accommodation of equipment.
 Going forward, we will work to make the inspiring image of the zero emission society on the cover of this brochure into a reality through ongoing collaboration across the whole of the organization.

 I have been involved in research of photocatalysis and artificial photosynthesis for more than 30 years, ever since I studied at college.
 I am very fortunate as a researcher to be in an environment where I can devote myself to a single field of study.
 At GZR, we have deployed a system to search for catalyst materials using robotic technology.
 This is a deeply familiar area to me, though I wish to actively incorporate new research methods.